 Migraine headache is usually associated with low level of Magnesium in the brain, cerebrospinal fluid (CSF) to be more specific.
 Migraine sufferers seem to be low in magnesium due to genetic as well as environmental factors.7

-Migraine headache is basically a form of seizure-like neurological disorder – with secondary changes in the blood vessels.
-That’s why anti-seizure drug, Topiramate is an effective treatment for migraine headaches.
+Migraine headache is basically a form of a seizure-like neurological disorder with secondary changes in the blood vessels.
+That’s why the anti-seizure drug, Topiramate, is an effective treatment for migraine headaches.

 Magnesium has a calming effect on the brain.
 Therefore, it makes sense to use Magnesium supplements in the prevention and treatment of migraine headaches.
 In fact, Magnesium supplements has been used extensively in the prophylaxis and treatment of migraine headaches.7